Project Details

 What is p5.js?

-Well, p5.js is a project I have been interested in and playing around with since years.
+Well, p5.js is a project I have been interested in and playing around with since many years.
 It is the kind of project that comes out when two beautiful worlds collide: coding and art.
 It is a very visual way of programming, where you can make algorithmic art, visualize data, make little games, all while being super simple to learn and with a vibrant community.
 It is a bit like in drawing, every project is called a “sketch” and usually you always see something.
 Here are many examples of the cool things you can do with it.
 And it is just a single p5.js file.
 Amazing 🤯.

 It is so versatile and playful, I would like to have p5.js inside the toolbelt for this blog for the future.
 So whenever I want to visualize or animate something, or just have some fun, I can just pull it out and use it.